What An Electrical Safety Program Includes

 • Personal Protective Equipment (PPE): Selecting and using appropriate PPE based on the hazard level and task at hand.

-• Incident Investigation and Recordkeeping: Documenting safety incidents, near-misses, and inspections for continual improvement.
+• Incident Investigation and Recordkeeping: Documenting incidents, near-misses, and inspections for continual improvement.

 Compliance with NFPA 70E and CSA Z462

-Standards like NFPA 70E and CSA Z462 provide detailed requirements for workplace electrical safety, including guidance on risk assessments, labeling, arc flash boundaries, and PPE categories.
+Standards like NFPA 70e and CSA Z462 provide detailed requirements for workplace compliance, including guidance on risk assessments, labelling, arc flash boundaries, and PPE categories.
 Compliance with these standards helps reduce liability, improves audit readiness, and demonstrates a commitment to safety.
-Organizations are encouraged to integrate these standards into their safety programs and keep them updated as revisions are published.
+Organizations are encouraged to integrate these standards into their programs and keep them up to date as revisions are published.

 Training as a Foundation for Safety

-Employee training is one of the most important aspects of any electrical safety program.
-Workers must be educated on identifying electrical hazards, following safe work procedures, and using PPE properly.
+Employee training is a crucial component of any effective safety program.
+Workers must be educated on identifying hazards, following safe work procedures, and using Arc Flash PPE properly.
 Training should be tailored to specific job roles and updated regularly to reflect new standards and technologies.
 New hires, apprentices, and contractors must receive orientation before beginning work on energized systems.

 • Conduct a workplace hazard analysis.